 Hi.
-I’m a Bruneian lady and I’ve been blogging since the early 2000s, though my online presence was more on my personal websites and a certain game fandom.
+I’m a Bruneian lady and I’ve been blogging since the early 2000s, though I spent much more time on personal non-blog websites and a certain game fandom.
 This current blog has been up since 2010, and doesn’t contain posts from my earlier blog.

 I’m in the IT industry.
 I have a CompSci degree.
 I suppose I can classify myself as a front-end web developer, but I can do other things.

 I’ve worked in the Brunei Government.
 I no longer do, but still have opinions about it.

 Interests and aims

 This blog is for my longer pieces of writing (shorter ones are on my Tumblr), and various side projects.

 You might be able to tell from my older posts that I once thought I could turn this blog into a book blog (tag: books ).
 I think a lot about my country (tag: brunei ).
 I’m probably also a civil service nerd (tag: government ).
 I also like webcomics, maps, pizza, and trying new mobile/tablet apps.